“If we are ever to have real peace, we must begin with the children.” —Gandhi

 Myth #1: “That little hangy fleshy thing is gross!”

-This one came from a woman friend who, like me, was socialized to accept circumcised penises as normal.
-When I suggested that she could change her thinking about this, she agreed it was the result of social conditioning.
+This myth came from a woman friend who, like me, was socialized to accept circumcised penises as normal.
+I suggested that she could change her thinking about this, and she agreed.

-Although social conditioning can be overcome, this doesn’t mean that she should stop liking circumcised men.
+Social conditioning can be overcome, but this doesn’t mean my woman friend should stop liking circumcised men.
 Instead, those of us who were conditioned in this way can expand our repertoire to include enjoyment of intact penises.

 As a counselor, I’ve helped hundreds of people learn to soften harsh judgments against themselves and others.
 Believe it or not, it’s even possible to like what once repelled you.
 This kind of personal work seems particularly worthwhile in a world that desperately needs more respect for the human body.

 Myth #2: “It’s just a little snip, so what’s the big deal?”